Regarding the Pain of Others

 Regarding the Pain of Others is a 2003 book-length essay by American writer Susan Sontag, which was nominated for the National Book Critics Circle Award.
 It was her last published book before her death in 2004.
 Sontag regarded the book as a sequel to her 1977 essay collection On Photography and reassessed some of the views she held in the latter.
 The essay is especially interested in war photography.

-Using photography as evidence for her opinions, Sontag sets out to answer one of the three questions posed in Virginia Woolf's book Three Guineas, "How in your opinion are we to prevent war?"
+The book discusses how images of war and suffering shape our perception of reality.
+Sontag argues that photographs often distort or aestheticise violence, turning real suffering into something distant, consumable, or even voyeuristic.
+Rather than deepening understanding, repeated exposure to such images can dull emotional response and encourage a detached, spectator-like attitude.
+In contrast, Sontag suggests that words, not images, may better foster reflection and empathy.

+Previous publications

+On December 9, 2002, The New Yorker had published Sontag's article "Looking at War.
+Photography's View of Devastation and Death", where she discussed similar views as those later expanded in her book Regarding the Pain of Others.
+In contrast with the book, this article included Robert Capa's photograph of the Falling Soldier from the Spanish Civil War.
+Further, she had presented parts of these views in an Amnesty Lecture at Oxford University in February 2001 that were later published in the collection Human Rights, Human Wrongs.